Morsebay History, Family Crest & Coats of Arms

 - Origins Available:

 The roots of the Anglo-Saxon name Morsebay come from when the family resided in the settlement of Moreby in the East Riding of Yorkshire, or in the place named Moorby in Lincolnshire.
 The surname Morsebay belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Morsebay was first found in East Riding of Yorkshire at Moreby with Stillingfleet, a township, in the parish of Stillingfleet, wapentake of Ouse and Derwent.
 The hamlet of Moreby has remained quite small over the years having a population of only 56 in the late 1800s.
 Moreby Hall, is a magnificent mansion in the Elizabethan style, is seated in a fine lawn on the east bank of the Ouse, and surrounded with trees of gigantic growth.
 "The church [of Stillingfleet] is an ancient structure with some portions in the Norman style, and attached to it is a chapel containing a cross-legged figure in armour, of one of the family of Moreby."

-Important Dates for the Morsebay family
+Early History of the Morsebay family

 This web page shows only a small excerpt of our Morsebay research.
 Another 78 words (6 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Morsebay History in all our PDF Extended History products and printed products wherever possible.